giberti/phpunit-local-server/README.md

 ### Installing

-This library requires PHP 7.3 or newer, including PHP 8.0, 8,1, and 8.2.
-It will run with PHPUnit versions 8 and 9.
+This library requires PHP 7.3 or newer, including PHP 8.0 through 8.5.
+It will run with PHPUnit versions 8, 9, 10, and 11.

 ```
 composer require giberti/phpunit-local-server